610265158/frcnn/README.md

 borrow tons of code from tensorpack

-now is mainly for face detect
+now is mainly optimised for face detect

 ####